-Removing the need to train and deploy teams when opening up new networks lets you apply proven tactics to grow your delivery operations.
+Removing the need to train and deploy teams when opening up new networks lets you apply proven delivery tactics to grow your operations.

 Instead of sending regional managers from your central offices, you can rely on new hires to put your plans into action.

 But despite the benefits, decentralization isn’t without its downsides.

 The disadvantages of a decentralized approach to delivery are closely tied to its benefits.